A Quick Guide to Topsham’s Pubs, Past and Present

 You can’t drink a pint in 10 pubs any more, let alone 40, but you can follow a trail of buildings that were once inns and public houses.
 Not quite a pub crawl, but rather a family walk of discovery.
 Explore the byways and see where locals caroused with ale and cider while propping up the bar.

-Turn left, and left again to find the 18th century King’s Head at 22 Higher Shapter Street.
-Back on Strand, the Honest Heart (No 29) also dated back to before 1750.
+Turn left and left again to find the 18th century King’s Head at 22 Higher Shapter Street.
+Back on Strand, The Honest Heart (No 29) also dated back to before 1750.

-Walking up Fore Street, take a detour into White Street to find the tiny 18th-century Malt Scoop Inn at No. 10.
+Walking up Fore Street, take a detour into White Street to find the tiny 18th-century Malt Scoop Inn at No 10.

-Back on Fore Street, No 36 was the Ship Aground and off to the left in cobbled Church Lane (now a path), you’ll find the 17th-century Seven Stars, a former cider house.
+Back on Fore Street, No 36 was The Ship Aground and off to the left in cobbled Church Lane (now a path), you’ll find the 17th-century Seven Stars, a former cider house.

 The Salutation Inn, now a Michelin Guide restaurant, was a coaching inn with a cobbled courtyard and stables at the rear.
 Check out the enormous wooden door, marked with signs to ward off witches.